Return to top

 potatoes being blended with an immersion blender in a bowl

-Step 3: Add the maple syrup, raisins, nutmeg, ginger, salt, and a 1/2 tsp of cinnamon to the pot.
+Mix In Other Ingredients: Add the maple syrup, raisins, nutmeg, ginger, salt, and a 1/2 tsp of cinnamon to the sweet potato mash in the pot.
 Whip with an electric mixer or an immersion blender until smooth (if you don’t have one, you can do this step by hand—it’ll just take a little muscle!).

 sweet potatoes pureed in a bowl

-Step 4: Mix the brown sugar, pecans, and remaining 1/2 tsp cinnamon in a large bowl.
+Prepare The Topping: Mix the brown sugar, pecans, and remaining 1/2 tsp cinnamon in a large bowl.
 Spread the sweet potato mixture in the prepared baking dish with a wooden spoon or spatula.
-Sprinkle topping mixture over the potatoes.
+Sprinkle the topping mixture over the potatoes.

 pecan crumble added to top of vegan sweet potato casserole

-Step 5: Bake this delicious sweet potato casserole until hot and golden brown around the edges, about 15-20 minutes.
+Bake The Casserole: Bake this delicious sweet potato casserole without eggs until hot and golden brown around the edges, about 15-20 minutes.

 healthy easy vegan sweet potato casserole recipe in a white baking dish